tailhook/vagga/docs/config.rst

         For usual shell must be ``[/bin/sh, -c]``.

 ``setup``
     List of steps that is executed to build container.
-See build_commands_ for more info.
+See :ref:`build_commands` for more info.

 ``environ-file``